code-star/codestar-website-react/README.md

 This can be tested with Postman, but to call it from a form, CORS must be configured.

 And invoke with (--path is optional and points to a POST payload):
-* PROD: npx sls invoke --function staticSiteMailer --path data.json
+* PROD: `npx sls invoke --function staticSiteMailer --path data.json`
-* DEV: npx sls invoke local --function staticSiteMailer --path data.json
+* DEV: `STATIC_SITE_MAILER_DESTINATION=example@example.com npx sls invoke local --function staticSiteMailer --path data.json`

+**NOTE: Replace example@example.com by the email address validated in AWS SES**

 The destination email address is set in the environment variable STATIC_SITE_MAILER_DESTINATION
 Docs: https://serverless.com/framework/docs/providers/spotinst/guide/variables/#environment-variables